WordPress/wordcamp.org/.docker/readme.md

     git clone git@github.com:WordPress/wordcamp.org.git
     ```

-1. Change into the directory, and run docker compose command.
-This could take some time depending upon the internet speed.
+1. Change into the directory, and run Docker's `compose` command.
+This could take some time depending upon the speed of your Internet connection.
     ```
     cd wordcamp.org && docker-compose up --build -d
     ```